 And it’s beautiful work to do.

-Elly Taylor is an Australian relationship counselor, parenthood researcher and author of Becoming Us, 8 Steps to Grow a Family that Thrives.
-Elly teaches parents and professionals about the stages of early parenthood in between pregnancy and parenting to facilitate whole-family bonding.
+Elly Taylor is an Australian perinatal relationship expert and author of the award winning book Becoming Us, the Couple’s Guide to Surviving Parenthood and Growing a Family that Thrives.
+Elly educates parents and professionals about the stages of early parenthood to facilitate the mental, emotional and relationship wellbeing of the whole family.
 She lives in Sydney with her firefighter husband, their three children and a bunch of pets.
-To find out more visit http://ellytaylor.com/.
+To find out more visit www.becomingusfamily.com

 Click here to enroll in our free Private Practice Challenge and get 5 weeks of trainings, downloads, and checklists to expand, grow, or start your successful private practice!